QubesOS/qubes-doc/introduction/faq.md

 Whonix is a powerful tool, but no tool is perfect.
 Read the [documentation](https://www.whonix.org/wiki/Documentation) thoroughly and exercise care when using it.

+### What about other approaches to security?

+The other two popular [approaches](https://blog.invisiblethings.org/2008/09/02/three-approaches-to-computer-security.html) are “Security by Correctness” and “Security by Obscurity.”
+We don't believe either of these approaches are capable of providing reasonable security today, nor do we believe that they will be capable of doing so in the foreseeable future.

 ### How does Qubes OS compare to using a "live CD" OS?

 Booting your computer from a live CD (or DVD) when you need to perform sensitive activities can certainly be more secure than simply using your main OS, but this method still preserves many of the risks of conventional OSes.